-The FortiGate unit switches to CC Error mode when the current and rolled log files consume more than 95% (the default setting) of log device capacity.
-On entering CC Error mode the FortiGate unit shuts down the network interfaces and blocks traffic.
-Administrator access is restricted to the console when the unit is in CC Error mode.
+The FortiGate module switches to CC Error mode when the current and rolled log files consume more than 95% (the default setting) of log device capacity.
+On entering CC Error mode the FortiGate module shuts down the network interfaces and blocks traffic.
+Administrator access is restricted to the console when the module is in CC Error mode.

-The FortiGate unit indicates CC Error mode by prepending "CC-ERR" to the console prompt:
+The FortiGate module indicates CC Error mode by prepending "CC-ERR" to the console prompt:

 '''

-CC-ERR FortiGate-50B$
+CC-ERR FortWifi-50B$

 '''

 To resume normal FIPS-CC mode operation, you must first reduce the logs to below 95% of the disk capacity.
 Only an Administrator with the Audit Administrator role can do this.
 Ideally you should reduce the logs to 50% or less of the device capacity.
-For information on how to delete log data, refer to the FortiGate FIPS-Common Criteria Compliant Operation Technical Note.